Compare Commercial Mortgages

 Some lenders are flexible and will be willing to consider additional assets or forms of income and factor them into their assessments.

 The loan will also be a maximum percentage of the property value.
-For example, a commercial mortgage of £200,000 against a commercial premises worth £400,000 is 50% loan-to-value.
+For example, a commercial mortgage of £200,000 against a commercial property worth £400,000 is 50% loan-to-value.

 How much does a business mortgage cost?